VincentPT/spy/README.md

     * CMake 3.2 or above

 ### Install development environment
     Nothing special.
-CMake for generate project files and Visual studio for coding.
+CMake for generating project files and Visual studio for coding.

 ## Build.
     There are two created script files to generate project for Visual studio 2015 placed in folder ./src/buid